TerraMA2/docker/README.md

 ### Services

-By default, the TerraMA² services are not started automatically inside container.
-In this way, we must configure these parameters in [`Web Application`](http://127.0.0.1:36000) to associate with respective container.
+We must configure service parameters in [`Web Application`](http://127.0.0.1:36000) to associate with respective container.
+On service hosts, unmark the option `Local Service` and then set the respective container name to the service at `Host Address`.
+For example, in the service `Local Collector`, use address `terrama2_collector_1`.
+For `Local Analysis`, use `terrama2_analysis_1` and so on.

+When registering `Local View`, make sure that you have configured the directive provided on section `Run TerraMA² localhost` and specify the `Maps Server URL` with `terrama2_geoserver`.

 ## Tips